-The Rosendale community, the RPD, and the Rosendale Town Board should consider this targeted proposal, which builds on mechanisms for improving law enforcement procedures, enhancing police/community relationships, decreasing racial disparities, and promoting police accountability.
+The Rosendale community, the Rosendale Police Department, and the Rosendale Town Board should consider this targeted proposal, which builds on mechanisms for improving law enforcement procedures, enhancing Police/community relationships, decreasing racial disparities, and promoting Police accountability.

-Our goal is to develop recommended best practices guidelines to ensure fair and effective policing tactics and procedures that encourage equitable justice, community trust, and police officer safety.
-Our government leaders must monitor and consider ways to bring about improvement in Rosendale policing.
+Our goal is to develop recommended best practices guidelines to ensure fair and effective policing tactics and procedures that encourage equitable justice, community trust, and Police officer safety and wellness.
+Our Town leaders must monitor and consider ways to bring about improvement in Rosendale policing.
 This proposal is a concrete and attainable way to reach that goal.

-The RCPRC sought to be comprehensive and ambitious.
-We wanted and needed to make sure the proposal reflects the demands of all Rosendale citizens, including those who feel well-served, under-served, and poorly served.
+Despite the limitations and extreme challenges associated with the COVID-19 pandemic, the RCPRC sought to be comprehensive and ambitious.
+We wanted and needed to make sure the proposal reflects the concerns of all Rosendale citizens, including those who feel well-served, under-served, and poorly served.